 That’s how we keep the magic alive, friends.

 As for motherhood, I welcome the opportunity to switch it up.
-Being flexible isn’t always easy because, you know, life can get in the way, but as a general rule, I anticipate and implement change with a happy heart.
+Being flexible isn’t always easy because, you know, life gets in the way, but as a general rule, I anticipate and implement change with a happy heart.
 When something new begins, often something old ends, and while that can be sad (think weaning a babe or a kiddo heading off to kindergarten), the promise of a fresh start usually trumps that moment of separation remorse.

 My children will get older, as will I, but the skill of rolling with the punches will remain as important as it is today.
 Reinventing myself, our home, our goals, whatever is necessary to provide for and support our family, will always be one of my top priorities.
 Acceptance and change don’t always go hand-in-hand, but the roller coaster of life is so much more fun if we don’t always hang on so tightly and, every once in a while, throw our hands in the air and just enjoy the ride.

-On the 14th of every month, I reveal the truth about motherhood with 12 other writers.
-Follow the hashtag #NakedMoms and check out the links below from the other moms and find out which stories resonate with you the most!
+Check out the links below from the other moms and find out which stories resonate with you the most!
 (Links to come!)